Generic Name: lomitapide (loe MI ta pide)

 What is the most important information I should know about lomitapide?

-Stop using lomitapide and call your doctor at once if you have nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Lomitapide can cause liver problems.
+Call your doctor at once if you have nausea, vomiting, upper stomach pain, tiredness, flu-like symptoms, dark urine, or jaundice (yellowing of the skin or eyes).

 What should I discuss with my healthcare provider before taking lomitapide?